sarrvesh/sarrvesh.github.io/SPHINX/source/index.rst

    :figwidth: 45%
    :align: right

+I am a postdoctoral researcher at the Max Planck Institute for Radio Astronomy working with the MeerKAT radio telescope.

-I am a telescope scientist working with the LOw Frequency ARray (LOFAR) at ASTRON.
+Previously, I worked at ASTRON as a Telescope Scientist working with the LOw Frequency ARray (LOFAR).
 For my PhD, I studied the non-thermal emission and magnetic fields in nearby galaxies using the LOFAR and the Westerbork radio telescopes.
 You can find the electronic copy of my thesis `here <https://www.dropbox.com/s/c4ww1wita24wygp/sarrvesh_thesis.pdf?dl=0>`_.

 You can download my CV :download:`here <_static/CV_Sarrvesh.pdf>`.
 You can access my list of publication on `NASA ADS <https://ui.adsabs.harvard.edu/public-libraries/6ZDS97LGRia7DXFDG0HVPw>`_.